aptech/docs/docs/CR-aconcat.rst

 ::

-    //Create an additive sequence from 1-20 and 'reshape' it
+    // Create an additive sequence from 1-20 and 'reshape' it
-    //into a 4x5 matrix
+    // into a 4x5 matrix
     a = reshape(seqa(1,1,20),4,5);

     b = zeros(4,5);